-Any person who is staying at or visiting the Airbnb rental has a right to pursue a claim.
+Any person staying at or visiting the Airbnb rental has a right to pursue a claim.
 It does not matter whether the individual pays for the rental, stays overnight, or is just visiting friends for lunch and is not staying at the property.
 Anyone who is invited to the Airbnb rental can file a claim.

 When is Airbnb Liable for Injuries?

-Airbnb may be found liable when the rental property presents a dangerous condition that causes a guest to suffer an injury.
+Airbnb may be liable when the rental property presents a dangerous condition that causes a guest to suffer an injury.
 Examples of dangerous conditions include:

-- Defective stairwells
+- Defective or broken stairs

 - Dangerous swimming pool conditions